Cocos2d-x performance optimization with polygon sprites

 auto sprite = Sprite::createWithSpriteFrameName("grossini-dance-05.png");

-If you are opening an existing project convert it to cocos2d-x by using the button next to Data Format.
-Select the cocos2d-x.
-The cocos2d exporter does not yet contain the new modes.
+If you are opening an existing project, convert it to Cocos2d-x by using the button next to Data Format and select cocos2d-x.
+The older cocos2d exporters don't support polygon sprites.

 Scroll down and select Trim mode, set it to Polygon outline